musosoft/awesome-muso/README.md

 # Awesome muso

-Curated list of tools I'm using, installed step by step right after installation of Windows 11 OS from Windows Terminal app.
+Curated list of tools I'm using, installed step by step right after installation of Windows 11 OS from Windows Terminal (run as Administrator).

 ```powershell
 # Unrestrict execution of scripts in PowerShell